DTD1 Human

 D-Tyrosyl-tRNA Deacylase 2 Human Recombinant

-DTD2 Human Recombinant produced in E.coli is a single, non-glycosylated polypeptide chain containing 191 amino acids (1-168) and having a molecular mass of 21.0 kDa.
-DTD2 is fused to a 23 amino acid His-tag at N-terminus.
+DTD2 Human Recombinant, produced in E.coli, is a single, non-glycosylated polypeptide chain comprising 191 amino acids (residues 1-168).
+With a molecular weight of 21.0 kDa, it features a 23 amino acid His-tag at the N-terminus.

 Shipped with Ice Packs